edipox/ublue-macbookpro/README.md

 ## ⚠️ Disclaimer!

-- Have not tested this!
-Use at own risk!
+- Minimal testing has been done, use at your own risk!
-- I've got this working (with facetimehd and the cirrus driver) on fedora workstation.
-- But have not yet tried to rebase this on my test HDD yet... :D
 - *Pull requests welcome!*

 ## 💻 Install Bluefin (or any other rpm-ostree image):